-Quarterly Minimum Sampling Requirements Quarter Months Effluent Parameters Report is Due First January, February, March Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter July 28th Third July, August, September Sample at least once during any month of the quarter October 28th Fourth October, November, December Sample at least once during any month of the quarter January 28th
+Quarterly Minimum Sampling Requirements Quarter Months E. coli All Other Parameters Report is Due First January, February, March Not required to sample.
+Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter Sample at least once during any month of the quarter July 28 th Third July, August, September Sample at least once during any month of the quarter Sample at least once during any month of the quarter October 28 th Fourth October Sample once during October Sample at least once during Longory 20th rourui November & December Not required to sample. any month of the quarter January 28 th